hridesh/hridesh.github.io/research.md

 * Advanced modularity and separation of concerns mechanisms and modular reasoning about such mechanisms.

+### Current Research Agenda

+I study the modularity of AI-enabled systems, with a particular focus on deep learning.
+Training, updating, and repurposing large models often consumes substantial financial and environmental resources.
+My approach is to *decompose deep neural networks into well-defined modules* so that specific components can be isolated, reused, or replaced without retraining the entire model.
+The goal is sustainable, cost-aware AI development where improvement and adaptation are local, not global.

+My broader agenda is to enhance programmer productivity and improve the reliability of the systems we build.
+I design programming abstractions that reduce error-prone tasks, strengthen modular structure, and support *modular reasoning*.
+With these abstractions in place, compilers and frameworks can implement complex concerns automatically, lowering defect rates and accelerating development.
+By improving modularity and the structure of reasoning, we can increase the scalability of analysis and verification for both human review and automated tooling.

+More details are available on my [lab’s project pages](https://lab-design.github.io/projects).

 ### Selected Books and Publications

 [![bookimage](images/eipopl.jpeg){: style="float: right" width="150"}](https://mitpress.mit.edu/9780262045452/an-experiential-introduction-to-principles-of-programming-languages/)